 “I don’t have to take this,” says Aideed.
-He pushes his chair back, as if to leave and instead, he and Hassan argue about the three dead men.
+He pushes his chair back as if to leave, but instead he and Hassan argue about the three dead men.

 Hawo stares helplessly at her son as she did the ceiling of her apartment.
 He is so near, yet so far.

 Hassan drops the phone on Hawo’s hand and steps back.
 She sees satisfaction in his face, a battle won.
 He sighs so deeply his chest rises and stops as if stuck to his spine before he exhales again.